cloudControl/documentation/Platform documentation.md

  * Leverage multiple deployments to support the complete application lifecycle.
  * Each deployment has a set of environment variables to help you configure your app.
- * Various configuration files are available to adjust common settings according to your apps needs.
+ * Various configuration files are available to adjust runtime settings.

 ### Development, Staging and Production: The Application Lifecycle

 Most apps share a common application lifecycle consisting of development, staging and production phases.
 The cloudControl platform is designed from the ground up to support this.
 As we explained earlier each app can have multiple deployments.
 Those deployments match the branches in the version control system.
 The reason for this is very simple.
-To work on new featire it is advisable to create a new branch.
+To work on new feature it is advisable to create a new branch.
 This new version can then be deployed as its own deployment making sure the new feature development is not interfering with the existing deployments.
 More important even these development/feature or staging deployments also ensure that the new code will work because each deployment using the same [stack](#stacks) is guaranteed to result in an identical runtime environment.

 ### Environment Variables